hahwul/hahwul/README.md

 Hey there!
-I'm HyunHwan Lee, but you might know me better as HAHWUL.
+I'm Hwan Lee, but you might know me better as HAHWUL.

 I'm an offensive security engineer and hacker who also loves coding—mostly with Rust, Ruby and Crystal.
 'hahwul' is a new word made by remixing my name, and that's me.
 Feel free to call me HAH-hul or HOWL—whichever you prefer!